 Patterns: animal prints, batik, chevrons, dots, ikat, palm fronds, suzani

-Cornerstone pieces: Beni Ourain rugs, lacquered Chinese Chippendale chairs, peacock chairs, sheepskin rugs and throws—pretty much anything that catches your fancy
+Cornerstone pieces: Beni Ourain rugs, bone-inlay accents and furniture, peacock chairs, sheepskin rugs and throws—pretty much anything that catches your fancy

 Shop the look >